 If non-invasive treatment does not seem to be working effectively, there are a number of different procedures that can solve TMD.
 Crowns can be used to realign the bite of your teeth, if your bite is causing your TMD.
 This can also be done through filing your teeth.
 Surgery can take place to open up the joint and resolve the issue in a more direct way.
 This is only done, however, if non-invasive treatment is not possible.

 San Francisco Dental Arts offers a range of different treatments for TMD and is happy to accommodate your jaw pain in any way we can.
 If you begin to feel jaw pain, avoid strenuous exercise of the jaw and allow it to relax.
-If the pain does not subside, please get in touch with us at the contact details below, and we can help.
+If the pain does not subside, please get in touch with us so we can help.